tur461/coordinatePlotter/Readme.md

 ```
 leave the terminal open

-### in second terminal, cd into react-app and do following:
+### in second terminal, cd into react-app folder and do following:
 ```
 npm i
 npm run start